1.Canadian Natural Resources

 Cons:

-- Lower growth compared to some sectors
+- Lower growth compared to other sectors

 Final Words